 INVESTMENT POLICY REVIEW, REVISIONS, AND ADOPTION

 The Investment Management Plan shall be reviewed and adopted at least annually by the Investment Committee to ensure its consistency with the County’s overall objectives and its compliance with applicable laws and best practices.
-However, the County Treasurer may at any time further restrict for investment the types of instruments, issuers, and maturities as may be appropriate from time to time.
+However, the County Treasurer may at any time further restrict the types of instruments, issuers, and maturities as may be appropriate from time to time.

 INTERNAL PROCEDURES